-- Buchanan, A. 1991, Secession: The Legitimacy of Political Divorce From Fort Sumter to Lithuania and Quebec, Boulder: Westview Press.
+- Buchanan, Allen, 1991, Secession: The Legitimacy of Political Divorce From Fort Sumter to Lithuania and Quebec, Boulder: Westview Press.

-- –––, 2006, “Uncoupling Secession from Nationalism and Intrastate Autonomy,” in Negotiating Self-Determination, H. Hannum and E. F. Babbitt (eds), Lanham, MD: Lexington Books.
+- –––, 2006, “Uncoupling Secession from Nationalism and Intrastate Autonomy”, in Negotiating Self-Determination, Hurst Hannum and Eileen F. Babbitt (eds), Lanham, MD: Lexington Books.

-- Gans, H., 2003, The Limits of Nationalism, Cambridge: Cambridge University Press.
+- Gans, Chaim, 2003, The Limits of Nationalism, Cambridge: Cambridge University Press.

 - Kolers, Avery, 2009, Land, Conflict, and Justice: A Political Theory of Territory, Cambridge: Cambridge University Press.

-- Mill, J.S., 1991, Considerations on Representative Government, New York: Prometheus Books.
+- Mill, John Stuart, 1991, Considerations on Representative Government, New York: Prometheus Books.

-- Wellman, C., A Theory of Secession: The Case for Political Self-Determination, Cambridge: Cambridge University Press.
+- Wellman, Christopher Heath, 2005, A Theory of Secession: The Case for Political Self-Determination, Cambridge: Cambridge University Press.